Alge Crumpler: Personal life

-He is the son of East Carolina University Athletics Hall of Fame inductee (1980) and North Carolina Sports Hall of Fame inductee (2002) Carlester Crumpler Sr. and younger brother of former Seattle Seahawks and Minnesota Vikings tight end Carlester Crumpler.
+Crumpler is the son of Carlester Crumpler, a running back at East Carolina who was inducted into the East Carolina University Athletics Hall of Fame in 1980 and the North Carolina Sports Hall of Fame inductee in 2002.
+His father was drafted by the Buffalo Bills in 1974.
 Alge is named after his father's favorite book, Flowers for Algernon.